 DBSJP is committed to the vision that it will: create, promote and sustain a robust inclusive setting that respects diversity; supports a sense of belonging; and ensures that every student receives a quality education.
-To achieve this, we have an Inclusive Education Action Team which includes: the Inclusion Govenor, Principal, Inclusion Champion, parent representatives, and members drawn from the Inclusion Team (Director of Inclusion, Inclusion Support Teacher and LSA) see Appendix A.
+To achieve this, the inclusion review team works in partnership to quality assure and support the work of the Inclusion Team, and includes: the Inclusion Govenor, Principal, Inclusion Champion, parent representatives, and members drawn from the Inclusion Team (Director of Inclusion, Inclusion Support Teacher and LSA) see Appendix A.

-The Inclusion Education Action Team will:
+The Inclusion ActionTeam will: